Political positions of John Delaney: Government

 Delaney has proposed taking a different approach to the presidency, if elected.
 He has pledged to only sign bipartisan legislation in his first hundred days.
-He also has pledged to introduce a tradition of regularly engage in debates on the floor of the congress, similarly to the Prime Minister of the United Kingdom.
+He also has pledged to introduce a tradition of regularly engaging in debates on the floor of the congress, similarly to the Prime Minister of the United Kingdom.

 Delaney has proclaimed himself to be a strong supporter of government transparency.